Azer0s/Persephone/README.md

 | Less or equal (float) | `lef` |
 | Greater than (float) | `gtf` |
 | Less than (float) | `ltf` |

+The size of the result value is determined by the size of the operands.
+The result value will have the smallest size possible.

+E.g.: Left value is i8, right value is i16 => result value will be i16

+The result value will be unsigned only of both operands are unsigned.

 ### Logical operators